bitbar/test-samples/image-recognition/README.md

    cp bin/akaze_* path/to/image-recognition/akaze/bin/
    ```

-You should be now sest to run the sample test using the latest binaries.
+Up to date versions of used libraries are now installed and the sample test can be run using them from the image-recognition sample directory:

+    mvn -Djava.library.path=/usr/local/share/OpenCV/java/ test